Chempearcedev/service_stand/README.md

 ## Testing
 ---

+This project followed the PEP8 compliance format

+W3 Validator was used to check the style code within this project

 ### Buttons

  - Delete : Tests have been done on the delete button to ensure only users are able to their delete button so they other users cannot delete their profile.